bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **defect management in hybrid software development**
 - *alignment of defect tools*: ideally every team should use the same tool and practices, but different SDLCs can prevent this &rarr; these should be synchronized
 - *prioritization of defects*: Agile teams should hold defect management meetings more often due to faster development
-- *alignment and transparency of the test plan for new development and defect fixes*: every team's work should align to the same project plan, no matter what SDLC the teams use
+- *alignment and transparency of the test plan for new development and defect fixes*: every team's work should align to the same project plan, no matter what SDLCs the teams use

 ## **defect metrics**
 used to monitor defect detection and resolution, identify areas of different defect density or severity, evaluate test efficiency and effectiveness
-- *resolved defects vs. number of defects*
+- *resolved defects vs. total number of defects*
 - *categorization of defects by numbers of percentage*, such as test items or components, releases, level or root cause

 ## **defect prevention**